MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/add-users/assign-admin-roles.md

 When you add new users, if you don't assign them an admin role then they are in the *user role* and don't have admin privileges to any of the Microsoft admin centers.
 But if you need help getting things done, you can assign an admin role to a user.
 For example, if you need someone to help reset passwords, you shouldn't assign them the global admin role, you should assign them the password admin role.
 Having too many global admins, with unlimited access to your data and online business, is a security risk.

 ## Assign admin roles to a user from the classic admin center
 We've got a new roles experience that started rolling out in June.
 Want to try it out?
-See [Assign admin roles to a user from the new admin center](#assign-admin-roles-to-a-user-from-the-new-admin-center)
+See [Assign admin roles to a user from the new admin center](#assign-admin-roles-to-a-user-from-the-new-admin-center).

 ::: moniker range="o365-worldwide"
 1. In the admin center, go to **Users** > [Active users](https://go.microsoft.com/fwlink/p/?linkid=834822).